williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

 comments: true
 ---

-**\<Disclaimer\> All discussion in this blog post are, as usual, my thoughts alone and don't reflect the views of my lab, advisor, university, or funding agencies. \</Disclaimer\>**
+**\<Disclaimer\> All contents of this blog post are, as usual, my thoughts alone, and don't reflect the views of my lab, advisor, university, or funding agencies. \</Disclaimer\>**

 In his 2007 book *Love and Sex with Robots*, David Levy paints a